How often Should You Inspect a Ladder?

 • Does the ladder shake when it’s being used?

 Ladder inspection requirements may vary from user to user.
-But the questions above are the general considerations.
-Memorize them and come up with your own.
-You can also read more here.
+However, the questions above are general considerations.
+Memorize them and develop your own.

 Of all ladder types, extension ladders need the most attention.
-Extension ladders are high-risk ladders due to their long reach.
-Also, their components wear easily because of their extendable design.
+Due to their long reach, extension ladders are high-risk.
+Also, their components are easily worn because of their extendable design.

 ladder inspection checklist